Usage

 Integrating the plug-in by using JSON file

 The JSON file contains the information for creating a value stream.
 Within the JSON file is a section for integrations.
 It is in this section that plugin properties can be defined.
-Refer to the JSON sample code in the Configuration Properties section.
+Refer to the JSON sample code in the Set Up section.

 To integrate the plug-in using a JSON, perform the following steps: